pulseshift/openui5-gulp-starter-kit/README.md

 - Add a further project based on Webpack
 - Add Facebooks flow type system with help of vagrant to support Windows machines, too
 - Unit test and browser test framework
-- Build process for custom UI5 control libraries
+- Build process for custom UI5 control libraries [available as BETA]
 - Build process for custom UI5 themes
 - Documentation generation via JSDoc
 - Optimized OpenUI5 library modules (containing only these controls you used)